TadiT7/treble_experimentations_wiki/Generic-System-Image-(GSI)-List.md

 Here's a collection of available GSIs, in order to keep it easy to choose what you want.

-Note that you can only use images with an Android version higher or equal to the VNDK version on your device.
-If your device uses VNDK Lite, you *must* use vndklite images if available.
-Otherwise, you should use normal images.
-If in doubt about what image to install, check the "Required Image" section of [Treble Info](https://github.com/phhusson/treble_experimentations/wiki/Frequently-Asked-Questions-(FAQ)#how-can-i-check-if-my-device-is-treble-enabled).
+##### _Only use GSI images with an Android version that's higher or equal to the version of Android that came with your device.
+If your device uses VNDKLite, only use VNDKLite GSIs.
+To verify what image is right for your device, check the "Required Image" section of the [Treble Info](https://github.com/phhusson/treble_experimentations/wiki/Frequently-Asked-Questions-(FAQ)#how-can-i-check-if-my-device-is-treble-enabled) app._

 ### _All images here require a System-as-Root ("A/B") partition style, unless otherwise specified through a column._